quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 that would ordinarily be protected, creating tension between observability, security and privacy, especially if data can be correlated across data sources.

-qlog permits logging of a broad and detialed range of data.
+qlog permits logging of a broad and detailed range of data.
 Operators and implementers are responsible for deciding what data is logged to address their requirements and constraints.
 As per {{?RFC6973}}, operators must be aware that data could be compromised, risking the privacy of all participants.
 Where